JonasGreim/CholeskyDecompositionExistenceCheck/README.md

-# Cholesky decomposition Existence Check
+# Cholesky decomposition existence check

 <!-- ABOUT THE PROJECT -->